jometzg/LogicAppsSmb/README.md

 ![alt text](images/smb-get-file-content.png "logic app")

-the "File System" actions will not be able to "reach" the target SMB server.
+the "File System" actions (in this case the Get File Contents action) will not be able to "reach" the target SMB server.
+Thus the workflow will not work corretly.

+This behaviour will be the same for web apps or Functions, which also run on the App Service runtime.

+What is needed is to avoid this *sandbox* issue, but to still make use of the same set of high-level tooling.

+## What can be done?

+Logic apps have an [Integration service environment}(https://learn.microsoft.com/en-us/azure/logic-apps/ise-manage-integration-service-environment), which is one approach, but this capability is

+## Demonstration Scenario

 ![alt text](images/demo-scenario.png "Demo Scenario")